ern0/audiobroadcast/README.md

 ./radio.py
 ```

 Point your browser to `http://raspi:8888/` where "raspi" is your Raspberry PI's hostname or IP address.
+Connect your transmitter or amp to Raspberry PI.
+Push up the volume!